cloud-elements/devportal/docs/guides/build-elements/config.md

 ## Configure OAuth 2.0

-To configure Oauth 2.0 elements:
+To configure OAuth 2.0 elements:

 1. Click **Authentication**.
 2. Complete the fields needed to enable users to grant Cloud Elements access to their account on behalf of your application: